01 of 10

 Low-Cost Alternatives to Cheap Hotels

 PodShare is an interesting and cheap "hotel" in Hollywood that may be most economical for people traveling alone.
-You get a personal space with a television and access to shared kitchen and bath.
+You get a personal space with a television and access to a shared kitchen and bath.
 Think of it as a hip version of a hostel.

-If you want to stay somewhere REALLY cheap, try AirBNB, where you may find someone who's willing to rent you a night on their couch for very little money.
-AirBNB is also my go-to resource for a less expensive place to stay than a hotel - but I always rent an entire apartment or cottage to ensure privacy.
+If you want to stay somewhere REALLY cheap, try Airbnb, where you may find someone who's willing to rent you a night on their couch for very little money.
+Airbnb is also my go-to resource for a less expensive place to stay than a hotel - but I always rent an entire apartment or cottage to ensure privacy.

 If you're interested but unsure, read this review from a family travel perspective.

-Budget Chains To Try in Los Angeles
+Budget Chains to Try in Los Angeles

 Consumer Reports magazine rated Microtel Inn & Suites by Wyndham as the best in the budget hotel category by a noticeable margin, followed by Red Roof Inn, Super 8.
 Comfort Suites also rated well, just slightly more expensive than the others.